 Editorial authored by Charlie Ester III, Director of Water Supply at SRP

-I will never forget the moment I stepped off a helicopter and onto the dry lakebed of Roosevelt Lake, less than one decade into our current drought.
+I will never forget the moment I stepped off a helicopter and onto the dry lakebed of Roosevelt Lake, less than one decade into our current drought in 2002.
 Unbelievably, a few years before that, and in “wet” years to come, the lake’s water level would be 50 feet above my head.

 Because more than 3 million residents depend on our water supply to live, work and play in the Valley, many have questions about the lack of rainfall and how it affects our lives.